uxlfoundation/oneapi-construction-kit/doc/overview/introduction/architecture.rst

 Linking of any libraries including:

 Builtins
-  Any execution model specific buitlins required by the compute kernel to be executed.
+  Any execution model specific builtins required by the compute kernel to be executed.
 Math Library
   An in house performant math library supporting common math operations for